mietek/haskell-on-heroku-website/pages/tutorial/index.md

 Heroku allows you to view the output of your app as a sequence of events, combined with messages from all other Heroku components.

-Start viewing the logs in one shell:
+Use the `heroku logs -t` command to start viewing the logs in one shell:

 ```
-$ heroku logs --tail
+$ heroku logs -t
 ...
 2015-01-14T09:24:33.751003+00:00 heroku[web.1]: State changed from starting to up
 2015-01-14T09:24:40.087150+00:00 heroku[router]: at=info method=GET path="/" host=still-earth-4767.herokuapp.com request_id=2d9895dd-e31e-40d4-8b0a-f3835b4f653b fwd="192.168.144.120" dyno=web.1 connect=1ms service=2ms status=404 bytes=132